Orbital2021Team151/jobsApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.13.

+## Documentation

+The documentation for this project, along with its accompanying materials such as promotional materials and Project Logs, can be found [here](https://drive.google.com/drive/folders/1R-dW1R1nc8ZsLZN88xT_VTJRHMQ4WB-z?usp=sharing).
+If the information cannot be accessed and you wish to view it, please feel free to contact any of our team members.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.